Introduction

 If your bank provided pre-start reading or online modules, ensure you have completed everything required and reviewed any optional materials at least briefly.
 Arriving having done the pre-work demonstrates professionalism and conscientiousness.

 Some banks provide access to modeling courses or technical resources before your start date.
 Taking advantage of these resources shows initiative and helps you hit the ground running.
+Do not skip these materials, even if they seem basic.
+They often contain firm-specific terminology and frameworks you will need.

 Strategic Relationship Groundwork